Frequently Asked Questions

 As members of the University community, students are expected to comply with and abide by the policies and guidelines as stated below, as well as the laws of the State of South Carolina.
 Information on South Carolina Alcohol Beverage Laws is included in this publication.
 These policies are subject to change to comply with new local, state or federal laws pertaining to the possession and consumption of beer, wine or distilled spirits.

 Distilled spirits.
-The serving, consumption or possession of distilled spirits by students is not permitted at any location on campus.
+The serving, consumption or possession of distilled spirits by students under 21 years of age is not permitted at any location on campus.

 Beer and wine.
 Possession and consumption of beer and wine is limited to those persons 21 years of age or more.